tydusky/tydusky.github.io/_pages/about.md

 # 🔥 News
+- *2026.05*: &nbsp; 🎉 One paper was accepted by [TIFS 2026](https://signalprocessingsociety.org/publications-resources/ieee-transactions-information-forensics-and-security).
 - *2026.05*: &nbsp; 🎉 One paper was accepted by [ICML 2026](https://icml.cc/).
 - *2026.04*: &nbsp; 🎉 I will serve as a workshop chair for [ICDM 2026](http://icdm2026.neu.edu.cn/main.htm).
 - *2026.04*: &nbsp; 🎉 One paper was accepted by [ICMR 2026](https://www.icmr2026.org/).